Child Protection Policy

 The focus of the policy and guidelines is the prevention of child abuse and poor practice in the sporting environment.

-This policy and guidelines will assist Leon Paul Epee in establishing co-ordinated strategies for dealing with any problems of child abuse and neglect in a responsible, effective and consistent manner.
+This policy and guidelines will assist Salle Paul in establishing co-ordinated strategies for dealing with any problems of child abuse and neglect in a responsible, effective and consistent manner.

 Through the development of this policy Salle Paul’s objectives are to: